awsdocs/aws-cloud9-user-guide/doc_source/move-environment.md

 **Note**
 If you did not choose a different instance type for **Instance Type** earlier in this procedure, nothing happens after you choose **Apply**\.

 1. Reopen the environment\.
-For more information, see [Opening an Environment](open-environment.md)\.
+For more information, see [Opening an Environment in AWS Cloud9](open-environment.md)\.

 For more information about the preceding procedure, see [Changing the Instance Type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html) in the *Amazon EC2 User Guide for Linux Instances*\.